KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 mw.form.menuTools.addAction(action)
 {% endhighlight %}

-There are two examples here showing how to instantiate an object in Python. `anki_magnifying_glass_mouse_cursor` is instantiated from the `AnkiMagnifyingGlassMouseCursor` class, and `action` is instantiated from the `QAction` class, which we get from PyQt/Qt.
-The reason why `action` is instantiated with some arguments `"Zoom Mouse"` and the Anki main window object and the other object is not has to do with the definitions of the class constructors.
+There are two examples here showing how to instantiate an object from a class in Python. `anki_magnifying_glass_mouse_cursor` is an instance of `AnkiMagnifyingGlassMouseCursor`, and `action` is an instance of `QAction` which we get from PyQt/Qt.
+The reason why `action` is instantiated with some arguments and the other object does not has to do with the definitions of the class constructors.

-The constructor of a class is a method that is called when an object is instantiated from the class and its purpose is to set up the object.
-When we study the `AnkiMagnifyingGlassMouseCursor` class later, we will see its constructor does not need any arguments.
+The constructor of a class is a method that is called when an object is instantiated from the class, and its purpose is just to set up the object.
+In Python, the name of the constructor method is `__init__`.

 The `QAction` class represents an abstraction for user commands.
-We have instantiated one with some descriptive text and a parent object, the Anki main window object.

-Then we do three things:
+We do three things with it:
 - We specify that this action should be triggered with the keyboard shortcut Alt + C.
 - We specify that the `handle_zoom_mouse_shortcut` method of `anki_magnifying_glass_mouse_cursor` should run when the action is triggered.
 - We add this action so that it can be triggered from the menu tools.